SpunkyTheHedgeHog/School-Mass-Notes/Obsidian Vault/WW1 INDEX.md

 [[WW1 Life During The War|During the War]], America had to crack down on many aspects of it's self, such as peoples' lack of motivation.
 In efforts to get the United States as a whole to be more united `(see what I did there?)`, [[Woodrow Wilson|President Woodrow Wilson]],  used what he called [[100% Americanism]], which was the concept that [[WW1 Immigration|American Immigrants]] must "renounce any sort of ties to their homelands; political ties, cultural ties, economic ties to be considered 100% loyal." i.e. 100% National Unity. [[Militarism]] (Glorification of the Military) was a key part in getting people motivated for the War and keeping moral high.
 Instances of Militarism such as making people feel like losers for not joining the Military and flexing of weaponry contributed to the War.

-America, also in means of supporting the War effort,
+Immigrant communities were diverse in their reaction to the war, some supported their home nations while others did not.

+German Immigrants were treated cruelly whether they supported Germany or not.
+As a list of atrocities that they had to deal with, German Immigrants :
+- Were considered aliens.
+- Had to go down to police stations to get fingerprinted.
+- Forced to carry an identification card.
+- Were put under surveillance by the government.
+- Banned from representing/expressing their culture.
+- Could not teach the German Language in Schools.
+- German newspapers were forced to cancel.
+- Were tarred and feathered - by Mob groups.
+- Forced to kiss Americans flags - by Mob groups.

+To make harassing them easier, Americans painted/tagged their houses in yellow so that they were easy to identify and pick out - target.
+Yellow is a bright color.

+The government encouraged the people at home to help to the best of their abilities, ordering/suggesting that citizens use less meat and wheat, and instead use ingredients like fish, beans, and corn.

 In [[WW1 Preparing For War|preparing for the war]], America went from only 300 thousand men in their army to 4 million.
 When The United States adopted the Draft, it opened up for Conscientious Objection, in which someone who is drafted tells the government that they cannot serve for religious or other reasons.
 65,000 men claimed conscientious objection, and for it they received bullying, physical violence, and in some cases prosecution.
 They were considered a danger to the War effort.
 Many could not get jobs and were being rejected.
 Laws were made to make it illegal to criticize the government or the war effort.
 People who objected went to prison, received a record, and were released after the end of the War - but the consequences could last long after.

+#NeedsWork (Ending Paragraph)

 ### **What Changes happened in America from the time soldiers left to WWI to the time period of and during their return?**
 America before the war was in a 'golden age', they were experiencing an optimistic future, and were trying to avoid war as much as possible.
 However, at the time the soldiers came back home, America was very different, there were many social changes and many people were left in distraught.

 [[WW1 Women's Roles|Women's roles]] changed drastically.
 During the war, Women took on many jobs that were considered masculine (such as Typists, Telephone Operators (Signal Corp), Civilian Contractors), so when men came home, they did not expect women to be doing 'their' jobs, and were shocked.
 Women now were considered formal members of the Armed Services; Expectations of Women changed, Women gained respect and became more Independent.
 Many of these shifts in roles would be considered taboo and unheard of pre-war.
+This was the height of time for the change of Gender Roles, something that we are still experiencing today.
+Because of WW1, the **rate of change was accelerated**.

 [[WW1 Life After The War|After the War]], The government and hospitals were not prepared for the Soldiers coming home - soldiers got hardly any help.
 The Soldiers came home to a country that had changed.
 The men who stayed home became richer and women became more independent, but the soldiers who came home were distraught and felt alone and forgotten.
-Some Soldiers came home with physical injuries, and or amputated limbs, obviously, they would not be hired..
+Some Soldiers came home with physical injuries, and or amputated limbs, obviously, they would not be hired.
 However, most soldiers came back with mental damage, PTSD - or at the time, known as Shell Shock - this damage could not be seen, and soldiers could not function enough to consistently do a job.
 Soldiers with *issues* were neglected.
 The Thousand Yard, is a tell tale sign of a soldier who has been detached from the world - staring into nothing.

-(Paragraph about Native Americans)
+Before the War, Native-Americans were confined to reservations.
+Native-Americans had recently experienced diseases and the destruction of their culture.
+After the War however, for their contributions,  Native-Americans protested and received rights, becoming citizens.

 America's economy is in trouble, there was a revolution in Russia that is bringing a Socialist government to power.
 Ideas about Socialism are spreading throughout Europe.
 This all is generating fear that Socialism might be coming to the United States, and leads to investigations, raids, and deportations of people who opposed the government or took radical positions.
 The average US citizen did not benefit from the War, only the government and the select few who were able to stay home, many citizens were at unrest.